 Opposite of Anorexic

-I posted a picture of a weighing scale while I was weighing in, 53 kilograms, in my Instagram with lengthy caption that says ‘A Tale of Scale Obsessed’ blah blah blah.
+I posted a picture of a weighing scale while I was weighing in, 53 kilograms, in my IG with lengthy caption that says ‘A Tale of Scale Obsessed’ blah blah blah.
 I was that scale obsessed that kept checking her weight in the scale when she had a chance and whenever possible.
 Right after waking up and urinating (I was less heavy in those times).
 After eating meal or having the urge to pee (I was heavier in those times).
 It’s nonsense but I kept on checking every subtle detail of my weight because it calmed me to think that I am on the right track every fifteen minutes.
 I had a ridiculous fear of losing weight.
 I was the opposite of anorexic.
 In my Psychiatric Nursing lesson, anorexia is an illness concerning body image.
 A person perceives that she’s fat but she’s actually very thin.
 She can’t see her true figure because she’s blinded by incorrect perception about her body.
 Our mind is very powerful.

 My mind is very powerful that any idea I consume it becomes who I am.
 Growing up hideously thin I am accustomed to hearing negative comments about my boniness which stuck in my mind that I must gain weight in order to be appreciated.
-I must eat large amount of calories than average curvy women can ingest to actually gain pounds.
+I must eat a large amount of calories than average curvy women can ingest to actually gain pounds.
 My metabolism is as fast as lightning.
 Scary.
 Since childhood gaining weight has always been a dream.

 I now gained enough grams.
 I am 51 kg as of now but turn 52 after eating heavy meal.
 With the aid of hair rebonding which costed me one pair of Keds my lock appears fine.
 I had plans of spending my vacation at gym because I heard that toning muscles can do wonders in petite physique.
 Yet I knew, deep down in my soul that whatever I do my gene is not as fine as supermodels.
 I might always be forever looking in the mirror pitying the bony person it reflects.
 Newly rebonded tress can make us feel good for awhile but when a sexy lady with huge butt walks by and your boyfriend takes a long look at her, you feel uglier hundred times.
 Insecurity kills every beautiful cell in your body.